 Bass Harbor, Maine, is a perfect example of a quaint little fishing village on what is called the “quiet” or “back” side of Mount Desert Island - home of a large portion of Acadia National Park.
-It is located on the southwest section of the island, on the opposite side of an inlet from Bernard.
+It is located on the southwestern part of the island, on the opposite side of an inlet from Bernard.
 Many people are surprised to hear that Bass Harbor and Bernard are not separate towns at all but are both part of the municipality of Tremont.
-Bass Harbor is filled with coastal photo opportunities like lobster boats and traps, winding roads, and buildings characteristic of the area.
-The famous Bass Harbor Head Light is located here on park land.
-This is one of the most photographed lighthouses in America.
+Bass Harbor is filled with coastal photo opportunities like lobster boats and other yachts, lobster traps and buoys, winding roads, and buildings characteristic of the area.
+The famous Bass Harbor Head Light is located here on park land a short distance southeast of the harbor.
+This is one of the most photographed and recognized lighthouses in America.

 There was a point in time when Bass Harbor was actually called “McKinley.”
 How it came to be called this sounds like a story right out of some frequently told Down East story book.
 But apparently, it is true.
 During the early 1900's, a U.S. Post Office had just been constructed in the village when it was noted that a name for the village and post office had not yet been decided upon.
 This prompted some federal officials to ask some locals what they preferred for a name.
 The snappy reply was “Name it after the President for all we care!”
 So, from that time on until the name was finally changed in 1961 by a petition to Bass Harbor, the area was called “McKinley” after the then President McKinley.

 Directions to Bass Harbor